rmetcalf9/dockJob/README.md

 Job scheduler  with a web UI - designed to run inside a container.
 I am creating this project to build myself a small light weight job scheduler.
 I need this because I am building a docker stack and I want to run a scheduler  inside the stack to replace the use of cron.
 My searches for alternatives (https://github.com/jjethwa/rundeck/issues/101) have hit a deadend, so I thought I would put together a simple API based python application.

- - Doesn't do https or security itself - [Kong](https://konghq.com/) will also be deployed to the stack to provide this
+# Features

+ - Runs commands based on a schedule
+ - 'Run now' button as well as scheduled run
+ - Web App UI developed which connects to api.
  - Works in any web context
  - Works from any port
- - Main interface is a simple json api
- - UI developed which connects to api.
  - Will run any command inside the container - but I am really focused to run wget commands.
 This makes use of security provided by docker networking.
+ - Doesn't do https or security itself - [Kong](https://konghq.com/) will also be deployed to the stack to provide this
+ - Main interface is a simple json api
  - Keeps logs of recent runs of jobs.
  - INITIALLY won't use a data store as a backend.
 On restart will lose all data, configured jobs, logs, etc.
- - 'Run now' button as well as scheduled run

 # Road map